-- (a) It shall be unlawful for any person to willfully allow, make, or cause to be made, for a continued duration, any sound or noise that: - (1) Is so harsh, prolonged, unnatural, or unusual in time or place as to occasion unreasonable discomfort to residents or occupants within close proximity thereto, and detrimentally or adversely affects such residences or places of business; or - (2) Exceeds the maximum allowable sound level limits set forth in Section 14-30, "Maximum Permissible Sound Levels in Decibels by Receiving Land," of this Article II, "Noise," as may be amended from time to time. - (b) This Article shall apply to the control of all noise originating within the limits of the City, provided that a state or federal law or agency has not adopted a different standard or rule than that prescribed in this Article and has so preempted the regulation of noise from a particular source as to render this Article inapplicable to such source.
+- (a) It shall be unlawful for any person to willfully make or continue, or cause to be made or continued, for a continued duration, any sound or noise source-that exceeds: - (1) Is so harsh, prolonged, unnatural, or unusual in time or place as to occasion unreasonable discomfort to residents or occupants within close proximity thereto and detrimentally or adversely affects such residences or places of business; or - (2) Exceeds the maximum noise levels as allowable sound level limits set forth in Section 14-30, "Maximum Permissible Sound Levels in Decibels by Receiving Land," of this Article II, "Noise," as may be amended from time to time. - (b) This Article shall apply to the control of all noise originating within the limits of the City, provided that a state or federal law or agency has not adopted a different standard or rule than that prescribed in this Article and has so preempted the regulation of noise from a particular source as to render this Article inapplicable to such source.